 You want to be a teacher “when you grow up.”

-You want a paid teaching gig before your “official” teaching job; you want to work in a job that actually relates to and prepares you for your future career as a teacher.
+You want to work in a job that actually relates to and prepares you for your future career as a teacher.

 You want to improve your teaching abilities.

 You want to improve your skills in using the arts.

-You want to develop lessons that you can incorporate into your future teaching curriculum.
+You want to develop lessons that you can use in your future teaching job.

-You want to experience what it is like to be a teacher to make sure it is a good fit for your future career.
+You want to see what it is like to be a teacher to make sure it is a good fit for you.

 You want work hours that fit in your college course schedule.

 You want to make good money (nearly twice as much as work study).